sinch/ios-proximity-tutorial/readme.md

 Just for some quick insight, here’s the basic concepts behind the multipeer connectivity framework.
 This framework utilises pre-existing Wi-Fi networks and bluetooth to connect one iOS device to another.
 The platform itself has provisions for the transfer of various file types and also has the ability to stream data from one device to another.
 Apples AirDrop platform is presumably built on none other than the multi peer framework!

-To get started download the starter project(link to gitgub repo) which contains all the storyboards and view controllers to complete this tutorial, along the way you may be required to add a few classes though.
+To get started download the starter project which contains all the storyboards and view controllers to complete this tutorial, along the way you may be required to add a few classes though.
 Once you’ve opened the project in Xcode, navigate to www.parse.com.
 You will need to sign up for a free account, create a project, download the iOS SDK(link to download page) and then use the quick start guide to acquire your APP ID and Client ID.
 Once you’ve got those head over to the Xcode project.

 Please note that this projects storyboards are made to suit an iPhone 5S however size classes can be added to make it universal.
 We recommend using the iPhone 5S simulator to avoid unecessary display issues.

-First add the Parse framework from your downloads folder (or from wherever you may have saved it) to your project, it's best to select 'copy items if needed' when adding third party frameworks.
+There's two options to add parse and sinch to our project, we can either import them as a framework or use cocoapods.
+For many reasons cocoapods is best, the main reason being version compatability.
+If you're unaware of how to use cocoapods head over to the [cocoapods](https://guides.cocoapods.org/using/getting-started.html) site and follow the guides.
+Once you've worked out how to make a podfile, edit that podfile and add two pods.
+The two pods will be Sinch and Parse, the finished PodFile should look like this...

+		target 'SinchMultiPeer' do
+		pod 'SinchRTC', '~> 3.5'
+		pod 'Parse', '~> 1.7'
+		end

+		target 'SinchMultiPeerTests' do

+		end

+After you've finished editing the PodFile, use the cd command in terminal to navigate to your project and then use the command ```pod install``` to add the finishing touches.
+From now on you will be required to use the .xcworkspaces file to finish your project instead of the .xcodeproj file.

+If you do go down the road of adding the files by importing the frameworks then when you add Sinch to the project you will need to make some modifications to the linker tags.
+Check out the other guides on [Sinch](www.sinch.com) to get the full instructions on how to go about this.

 You will now need to add some local frameworks to ensure the Parse framework has the resources to work properly.
 In the left hand column of xcode, navigate to the project settings and down the bottom of the page you will find a section labelled Linked Frameworks and Libraries.
 Click the plus symbol and add these frameworks…

 * AudioToolbox.framework
 * CFNetwork.framework